-Divorce or termination of registered partnership
+Divorce or dissolution of a registered partnership

 What is it?